trax-project/moodle-trax-logs/doc/id.md

 - `xxx` is the name of the function: `logstore_trax_get_activities` or `logstore_trax_get_actors`,
 - `yyy` is the token of an authorized user account.

-This endpoint must be used with a **POST** request.
+Use this endpoint to **POST** input data as form data.

 ## Input data

+### items

-The only required data is a list of items (**items**) identified with one of the following methods:
+This is the only required input data.
+It is a list of items identified with one of the following methods:
 - Moodle ID (**id**) and Moodle type (**type**),
 - Associated UUID (**uuid**).

-Optional settings:
+### full

-- **full**: default value is *0*.
+This is an optional setting.
+Its default value is *0*.
 When set to *1*, all known information is added to the xAPI object, like the name of the user, or the full definition of the activity.

 ### Activities request example